Best daily deals

 The Bottom Line.

 Whether money’s no object or you just subscribe to the idea that spending big on headphones will pay off, there are a ton of different options in the high-end part of the audio market.
-Yes, many of them will be good, but not every pair of Bluetooth headphones under $400 is created equal.
+Yes, many of them will be good, but not every pair of Bluetooth headphones at this price range are created equal.
 Some of these options will do better for specific needs than others (gasp).
+Here’s how the best of the best wireless headphones under $400 stack up.

-For our top five picks, you can find the isolation and frequency response charts at the end of each image gallery.
-You can learn more about how to read our charts here.
+For our top five picks, you can find the isolation and frequency response charts at the end of each image gallery or in the products respective review.
+Learn more about how to read our charts.

 Why is the Sony WH-1000XM5 the best set of wireless headphones under $400?

 Was it ever going to be something else?
-The WH-1000XM5 follows up the WH-1000XM4 with better looks, sound, and standout active noise cancelling (ANC).
+The WH-1000XM5 follows up the WH-1000XM4 with better looks, sound, and standout active noise canceling (ANC).
 These wireless headphones are expensive, sure, but they bring other premium features like LDAC support, great microphone quality for all environments, and plenty of software features, all wrapped up in a comfortable build.
 For all these reasons, this is our pick for the best wireless headphones under $400.

 Sony WH-1000XM5

-SoundGuys Editors Choice
+SoundGuys Editor's Choice

 Sony WH-1000XM5